amandeep2102/Cryptography_Application/README.md

 Data Integrity check using SHA Algorithm.

 ## How to Run
-Run through cmake in the terminal \n
+Run through cmake in the terminal \
 Note: cmake version 3.26.4 or higher is required

 1. Clone repo